MicrosoftDocs/shell-experience/shell-exp-docs/aishell/get-started-powershell.md

 It provides assistance for Azure CLI and Azure PowerShell commands.
 To use this agent, you need to sign into Azure using the `az login` command from Azure CLI.

-## Use AIShell to interact with the agents
+## Use AI Shell to interact with the agents

 Use these sample queries with each agent.